 Note: Please beware that pasteurized products will not provide you with these health benefits, as the pasteurization process destroys most of the precious enzymes and other nutrients.

 Other Healthy Foods That Help Reverse Type 2 Diabetes

-Here are some other foods that contain key phytonutrients that provide multiple health benefits, including being able to help reverse your diabetes.
+As part of the Death to Diabetes Super Meal Diet, here are some other foods that contain key phytonutrients that provide multiple health benefits, including being able to help reverse your diabetes.